-Complementary or alternative health practitioners may offer tests for food allergy; these include kinesiology, hair analysis and vega testing.
+Complementary or alternative health practitioners may offer tests for food allergy; these include kinesiology, hair analysis, vega testing and other blood tests.
 They should be avoided as they do not have any scientific evidence to support them and may result in the unnecessary removal of important foods from the diet.

 Once allergy has been confirmed either by your GP or specialist, you should be offered advice on how to manage your baby’s allergy to cows’ milk protein.
 This may include advice from a dietitian on alternatives to cows’ milk formulas, how to avoid cows’ milk in processed foods and advice on avoiding foods that contain cows’ milk in your own diet if you are breastfeeding.

 They will also be able to help you put together a management plan so that you know what to do, both for feeding your baby and for any medical treatments that may be necessary, such as antihistamines or creams for babies with eczema.
 You will probably be given follow-up appointments so that your baby can be monitored regularly, as they get older, to make sure that they are thriving well and not missing any nutrients.
 This may be at the allergy clinic but it is very likely that you will be referred back to your GP or health visitor.

 Allergy UK work with Aptamil Professional and Nutricia Advanced Medical Nutrition and Mead Johnson Nutrition (UK), providing information, advice and support to healthcare professionals, as well as to parents who have a child with CMA.

 For further information and support please visit

 Last updated: October 2013 Next review date: October 2015